guanix/rememberaaronsw/README.md

 If you would like to help with this site, here are a few things that we haven't been able to get around to:

-* JavaScript-based form that creates a pull request on GitHub
-* Reddit up-and-down arrows
-* Facebook like / Twitter retweet
+* Prettyify the newpost form
+* Make the newpost form a self submission form using github oauth providers.

 ## Contributors